frictionlessdata/datapackage/source/data-packages.rst

        ]
     }

 Tabular Data
 ~~~~~~~~~~~~

-For tabular data the resource information MAY contain schema information conforming to the
+For tabular data the resource information MAY contain schema information in an
+attribute named ``schema``.
+If ``schema`` is provided its value MUST confirm to
-:doc:`JSON Table Schema <json-table-schema>`.
+the :doc:`JSON Table Schema <json-table-schema>`.

 Here is an example for a CSV file::